 Mahar also notes:

-“Threat assessment works only when people have signalled an intent to do harm.
+“Threat assessment works only when people have signaled an intent to do harm.
 Luckily, these signals often appear.
 In the 1990s, the Secret Service looked at 83 individuals who had attacked or come close to attacking a prominent public official or public figure.
 It showed that 63% had communicated some sort of threat in advance, although rarely to the intended target1.
 “The people who carry out these acts, they typically tell someone what they’re planning to do,” says Randazzo.
 “We’ve seen many cases where they broadcast it on social media.”

 These programs are not without limitations and concerns and, as with many types of prevention programs, it can be difficult to quantify a negative: how do you assess the violence that was averted?
 And there is the fact that, “threat assessment is only as good as the vigilance of a community, because it relies heavily on reporting.”
 That points to the need for training and educating supervisors and employees alike.